dmuss/Calculator/README.md

 ## Note

-- This assignment is meant to demonstrate some knowledge of JavaScript, HTML, and CSS.
-It is not fully mathematically accurate.
+- This project is meant to demonstrate some knowledge of JavaScript, HTML, and CSS.
+The calculator is not fully mathematically accurate.
 When values will not fit the visual display of the calculator, they will be roughly rounded and trimmed to fit.
-- The calculator is not responsive and is unlikely to render well on mobile devices.

 ## How to Use